Investors struggle to figure out ProSieben's digital strategy

-LONDON/MUNICH In November last year, the head of Germany's ProSiebenSat.1 went cap in hand to his biggest investors looking to raise more than half a billion euros.
+LONDON/MUNICH (Reuters) - In November last year, the head of Germany's ProSiebenSat.1 went cap in hand to his biggest investors looking to raise more than half a billion euros.

 The cash was to be used to finance the company's further shift away from relying on its television advertising business and create a more broadly based digital powerhouse, ProSieben Chief Executive Thomas Ebeling explained.